wp-plugins/facebook-pagelike-widget/readme.txt

 An inside look:

+This is one of the most popular plugin for facebook page feeds widget with over 2,00,000 downloads and over 50,000 active installs.

 http://www.youtube.com/watch?v=H1xjvIw9aZk

 This widget will provide you the most simple and attractive way to display Facebook page likes into your wordpress sidebar.
 It is very easy to configure with Admin area.
 You just need to activate plugin and drag this widget like other widgets.
 Just add application id from your created facebook application, add it into widget and also URL of your Facebook page.
 You also have other options like show faces , show Data Stream and Header.